 You can search for a specific book in the library catalog by author, title, keyword or other fields using the dropdown menu next to the search bar.
 The catalog will tell you the call number and location of the physical book or the link to the ebook.
 The catalog also offers options for browsing, searching Course Reserves and advanced searching.

-The Library welcomes donations of current textbooks or other current course materials from Florida Tech students and faculty.
-Please bring your donations to the Library iDesk.
-We are no longer accepting large book donations or donations from community members.
+The Library accepts donations of current textbooks or course materials from Florida Tech students or faculty at the Library iDesk.
+We no longer accept large book donations or donations from community members.
+Print Donation Acceptance Policy.

-A limited number of hardcopy Florida Tech yearbooks are available for purchase through the Alumni Association.
-The university maintains the current and archived copies of course catalogs.
-For other requests, please contact email@example.com.
+Florida Tech yearbooks (1968-2001) are available to check out from Evans Library.
+The University Archives also maintains current and archived copies of course catalogs.
+For any other archives requests, please contact email@example.com.